waffleSheep/CNNblogpost/blogposts/part2.md

 \end{aligned}
 $$

 Voila, after that pain, we have done it.
 In this case $\text{pad}$ refers to adding zeroes all around and $\text{rot}$ refers to a 180 degree rotation of the data.
+The amount of $\text{pad}$ is one less than the size of the kernel.

 ##Max-pooling (Single Layer)

-The derivative of a max-pooling operation is
+Now we will find the derivative of a max-pooling layer.
+Any sort of ravel